-Leather boots are one of the most durable pieces of footwear you can own.
+Leather boots are some of the most durable pieces of footwear you can own.
 The only problem is that they can get really smelly really fast, especially if you have a pair of work boots.
-In this article, I will go over some ways to clean your leather boots and remove the smell while keeping your boots looking fresh which you should consider before throwing your trusty old leather boots away.
+In this article, I will go over some ways to clean your boots and remove the smell while keeping them looking fresh—which you should consider before throwing your trusty old leather boots away.
 They can be re-purposed for yard work or any dirty job where leather boots would be useful.

-Keep in mind that you have to be careful with how you dry your leather boots as you do not want the leather to crack.
+Keep in mind that you have to be careful with how you dry your boots, as you do not want the leather to crack.
 Exposing the boots to extreme heat, for example, will cause the leather to crack.